Skip to content

 Important: Additional Restrictions May Apply in North East Lincolnshire

-North East Lincolnshire has conservation areas.
+North East Lincolnshire has 17 conservation areas.
+These include Bradford Avenue, Central Grimsby, Cleethorpes Central Seafront, Cottagers Plot, Great Coates, Holme Hill.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Check with North East Lincolnshire planning department before starting work to confirm whether your property is affected by any special designations.